endo-do/PortfolioAnalyzer/README.md

 The project is built using:

-    🐍 Flask (Python) for the backend logic and API handling
+- Flask (Python) for the backend logic and API handling

-    🐬 MySQL for structured data storage and retrieval
+- MySQL for structured data storage and retrieval

-    🌐 HTML/CSS and minimal JavaScript for a simple, functional frontend
+- HTML/CSS and minimal JavaScript for a simple, functional frontend

+### APIs Used

+- Twelve Data API for fetching end-of-day prices, real-time quotes, and exchange rates

 ## 📋 Project Information